-All apprentices must take an independent assessment at the end of their training to confirm that they have achieved occupational competence.
+All apprentices must take an independent assessment at the end of their training to confirm that you have achieved occupational competence.
 Rigorous, robust and independent end-point assessment (EPA) is essential to give employers confidence that apprentices completing an Apprenticeship Standard can actually perform in the occupation they have been trained in and can demonstrate the duties, and knowledge, skills and behaviours set out in the occupational standard.

 The University and the employer are bound by contract to work together to support the apprentice and to carry out the end-point assessment.
-The end-point assessment takes place at the end of the apprenticeship after all the on-programme theory and work integrated learning elements of training have been completed (the practical period) and after the gateway has been passed.
-It is the employer's decision to put an apprentice forward for end-point assessment, once all gateway criteria have been met and they are confident that their apprentice is ready.
+The end-point assessment takes place at the end of the apprenticeship after all the on-programme and work integrated learning elements of training have been completed (the practical period) and after the gateway has been passed.
+It is the employer's decision to put you forward for end-point assessment, once all gateway criteria have been met and they are confident that you are ready.

-The end point assessment for this programme is an integrated, mapped to the Apprenticeship Standards for Nurse Associates, which leads to a career in a regulated profession (one where access to the profession is totally controlled by a professional body for example, the Nursing and Midwifery Council) and will be set at the same standard as other entry routes into the profession.
-This means that where apprentices fail to meet the gateway criteria, including a non-credit bearing Gateway QPU, for the integrated end point assessment, they will not be able to complete the university's academic award.
-Failure to satisfy the QPU requirements, passing only the theory component, will lead to an exit qualification of Diploma Higher Education (DipHE) in Health Care Studies and the student will not be eligible for professional NMC registration.
+The end point assessment for this programme is an integrated one, that leads to a career in a regulated profession (one where access to the profession is totally controlled by a professional body for example, the Nursing and Midwifery Council) and will be set at the same standard as other entry routes into the profession.
+This means that where apprentices fail to meet the gateway criteria for such and integrated end point assessment, they will not be able to complete the university's academic award.